Cuisine: History

 Cuisine dates back to classical antiquity.
-As food began to require more planning, there was an emergence of meals that situated around culture.
+As food began to require more planning, there was an emergence of meals that were centered around culture.

 Evolution of cuisine

 An example of nouvelle cuisine presentation.
 This dish consists of marinated crayfish on gazpacho asparagus and watercress.

 Cuisines evolve continually, and new cuisines are created by innovation and cultural interaction.
 One recent example is fusion cuisine, which combines elements of various culinary traditions while not being categorized per any one cuisine style, and generally refers to the innovations in many contemporary restaurant cuisines since the 1970s.
 Nouvelle cuisine ('New cuisine') is an approach to cooking and food presentation in French cuisine that was popularized in the 1960s by the food critics Henri Gault, who invented the phrase, and his colleagues André Gayot and Christian Millau in a new restaurant guide, the Gault-Millau, or Le Nouveau Guide.

 Molecular cuisine is a modern style of cooking which takes advantage of many technical innovations from the scientific disciplines (molecular cooking).
 The term was coined in 1999 by the French INRA chemist Hervé This because he wanted to distinguish it from the name Molecular gastronomy (a scientific activity) that was introduced by him and the late Oxford physicist Nicholas Kurti in 1988.
 It is also named as multi sensory cooking, modernist cuisine, culinary physics and experimental cuisine by some chefs.
 Besides, international trade brings new foodstuffs including ingredients to existing cuisines and leads to changes.
 The introduction of hot pepper to China from South America around the end of the 17th century, greatly influencing Sichuan cuisine, which combines the original taste (with use of Sichuan pepper) with the taste of newly introduced hot pepper and creates a unique mala (麻辣) flavor that's mouth-numbingly spicy and pungent.

 Global cuisine

 A global cuisine is a cuisine that is practiced around the world, and can be categorized according to the common use of major foodstuffs, including grains, produce and cooking fats.
+Since the later part of the twentieth century, cuisine has become increasingly globalized, with restaurants, media, and travel exposing people to a wide range of culinary traditions.
+This has led to the rise of fusion cuisine that blends elements from multiple cultures.
+While globalization can sometimes challenge the authenticity or continuity of local traditions, it also fosters creativity and cross-cultural appreciation.
+As a result, cuisine remains an evolving aspect of human culture, reflecting both continuity and change in the way people experience food.